Skip to content

 Calendar is Herald’s schedule workspace.
 It uses the same terminal-native chrome as Timeline: top tabs, a left rail, a dense main view, a right inspector or command panel, bottom status, and context-sensitive hints.

-Press 3 to open Calendar when a calendar source is configured or when Herald is running in demo mode.
+Press 3 or click the 3 Calendar tab to open Calendar when a calendar source is configured or when Herald is running in demo mode.
 Calendar can show a week time-grid, a focused day agenda, a 3-day command view, agenda/search lists, and event detail.
 The left rail groups enabled calendars by source, uses colored swatches for each calendar, and lets you filter visible events without exposing provider IDs.

 Calendar week time-grid with source rail and inspector